ALSETLab/RaPId/README.md

 - Contribution Guidelines will be found in the [Wiki: Project & Community](https://github.com/SmarTS-Lab/iTesla_RaPId/wiki/project-and-community) (under construction).
 </div>

-## <div id="intro">iTesla RaPId - Introduction
+## <div id="intro">RaPId - Introduction
-iTesla RaPId  (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.
+RaPId  (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.
 The foundation of RaPId is MATLAB/Simulink which is necessary for processing the available measurements and for the simulation of the Modelica model within the MATLAB/Simulink platform.
 Simulation of the Modelica model is carried out using the FMI Toolbox for MATLAB.
 Within the MATLAB environment, RaPId provides the user with different functionalities, such as the set-up of an optimization problem, access to different solvers to simulate the model, and automates a parameter optimization process (or “calibration”) so that the model is not only validated (i.e. satisfies the error allowed in an objective function) but also calibrated (i.e. the error of the objective function is minimized by finding optimal parameters).

 The user is provided with a Graphical User Interface (GUI) which he can use to set-up the model validation and calibration problem.
 More advanced users, such as researchers, can take benefit of the modular design of RaPId which allows the use of the command line interface via MATLAB scripts, the inclusion of dedicated optimization routines (by extending RaPId's source code), and the formulation of different optimization problems.